Skip to main content

 Keep daytime SPF as its own decision

 A daytime SPF step should be presented with careful label-aware language.
-Future recommendations can compare format, finish, compatibility, and how the product fits into a morning routine.
+Product guidance can compare format, finish, compatibility, and how the product fits into a morning routine.

 This site should not make unsupported protection claims beyond what a real product label and applicable rules support.